Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Take-home messages and perspectives

 The analysis of cosmic ray interactions is a further area of research where jet substructure techniques were introduced to study the detailed structure of complicated objects \cite{Brooijmans:2016lfv, Aab:2018jpg}.
 Ultra-high-energy cosmic rays, e.g. protons, can produce interactions with very high momentum transfer between when they scatter of atoms of Earth's atmosphere.
 Such interactions produce a collimated high-multiplicity shower of electrons, photons and muons.
 Their spacial distribution and penetration depth can be analysed to inform the nature of the incident particle and interaction in the collision.
 It is likely that in the near future, with the increased interest in so-called beam-dump experiments, more ideas are going to be introduced where jet substructure techniques can become of importance.

 Finally, one should also expect the future to deliver its fair share of new tools for searches and measurements.
 We believe that there are two emblematic directions worth exploring.
-An obvious direction is the one of machine-learning tools.
-This is an increasingly hot topic in the jet substructure community and one should expect it to continue growing in importance.
+An obvious direction is the one of artificial intelligence.
+Novel machine learning techniques are having a profound impact on all aspects of particle physics, ranging from analysis techniques to numerical simulations.
+Particularly relevant for jet physics is the use of algorithms to perform classification.
+Indeed, this is an increasingly hot topic in the jet substructure community as testified by the popularity of the workshop ML4Jets and one should expect it to continue growing in importance.
 In the context of the first-principle understanding used throughout this book, one should highlight that it is important to keep in mind that applying machine-learning techniques to jet substructure is not just a problem for computer scientists.
 These algorithms are to a large extent dealing with QCD and therefore a good control of the QCD aspects of jet substructure is crucial.
 Several examples of this have appeared very recently --- like QCD-aware networks~\cite{Louppe:2017ipp}, energy-flow polynomials and networks~\cite{Komiske:2017aww,Komiske:2018cqr} or the Lund jet plane~\cite{Dreyer:2018nbf} --- and we should definitely expect more in the future.
 One can even imagine to extend concepts developed for jets to be applied to the full event, i.e. a full-information approach to study the whole radiation profile of an event.
 This could maximise the sensitivity of collider experiments in searches for new physics.
 The second direction we want to advocate for is the development of additional tools which are theory-friendly, i.e.\ that are under analytical control and are amenable for precision calculations.
 As shown in this book, basic substructure tools have now been understood from first-principles, including the main physics aspects responsible for the trade-off between performance and robustness.
 However, modern boosted jet taggers involve several of these tools in order to maximise performance (cf.\ our discussion in chapter~\ref{tools}).